 News & storiesWhat's in the news and what people are talking about

 We hope you find these news items and stories interesting and informative.
 We look forward to hearing from you, whether you’d like to comment on a story we’ve posted or you know of a story that our readers would be interested in.
-News items and stories are selected in consultation with one of the GVDN’s two co-directors.
-Comments are moderated by the epidemiological team at the coordinating centre.
+News items and stories are selected in consultation with one of the GVDN’s two co-directors and comments are moderated by the epidemiological team at the coordinating centre.
+We guarantee the independence of editorial content from funding sources.
 We do not collect, use or share personal data, including information such as e-mail addresses or telephone numbers.

 The vaccines from Pfizer and Moderna both use tiny snippets of genetic code called messenger RNA, or mRNA, to prompt the immune system into producing antibodies to the coronavirus, without using bits of the virus itself.
 For more information, read the USA CDC article entitled ‘Understanding mRNA COVID-19 Vaccines’.

 Mario Christodoulou* recently spoke with vaccine safety expert, Dr Robert Chen, Science Director of The Brighton Collaboration — the largest global organisation of scientific experts on vaccine safety — about how vaccine safety is assessed in clinical trials and how regulators and vaccine developers are ensuring the safety of COVID-19 vaccines whilst also moving at great speed.

 Dr Chen answers questions such as ‘How can we be sure safety isn’t being compromised?’ and ‘What should we be focused on once COVID-19 vaccines are introduced?’
 Dr Chen is also working with CEPI, as part of the Safety Platform for Emergency vACcines (SPEAC) Project, to examine the safety profiles of the COVID-19 vaccines CEPI is funding.